aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-guarantees.md

 title: Guarantees
 ---

-With Aiven for Apache Kafka®\'s tiered storage, there are two primary types of data retention guarantees: *total retention* and *local retention*.
+With Aiven for Apache Kafka®'s tiered storage, there are two primary types of data retention guarantees: *total retention* and *local retention*.